-It continues to be a privilege to serve as Gold Coast Transit District's General Manager.
-This year, GCTD has seen unprecedented changes as a result of the COVID-19 pandemic.
-While the stay-at-home orders had large impacts on almost every sectors of community life, public transit remains a lifeline for seniors, people with disabilities and essential workers.
-In FY 2019-2020, GCTD delivered over 3 million passenger trips and over 2 million miles of revenue service in western Ventura County on our fixed-route and ACCESS services.
+In Fiscal Year (FY) 2020-21, Gold Coast Transit District (GCTD) continued to work at recovery from the impacts of the COVID-19 pandemic.
+While the public health orders had large impacts on almost every sector of community life, public transit remained an essential lifeline our community.
+In FY 2020-21, GCTD delivered nearly 2 million passenger trips in western Ventura County on our fixed-route and ACCESS services.
 Public transit continues to play an important part of providing access to opportunities and improving quality of life for all in the cities we serve.

-Some noteworthy highlights at GCTD during FY 2019-20 include:
+Some noteworthy highlights at GCTD during FY 2020-21 include: